 Tools and Materials Needed for Installing Landscape Fabric

-Before learning the installation process, it’s important to gather the right tools and materials.
+Before the installation process, it’s important to gather the right tools and materials.
 Using high-quality supplies increases the effectiveness and lifespan of your weed barrier.

 | Tool/Material | Purpose | Professional Tip |